Matthew-Smith/Imports-Language/README.md

 # Imports Language
-Custom plugin for our imports files
+Custom Sublime syntax for our imports files